 Employees' health and safety is every employer's responsibility.
 If a member of staff is injured or falls ill at work, and it's the employer's fault, the employee can claim against the employer for damages.

-HMRC doesn't differentiate between types of worker purely because of their tax status or your contractual relationship with them.
+The thing is, the Health & Safety Executive (HSE) doesn't differentiate between types of worker purely because of their tax status or your contractual relationship with them.

 In their words: